ssvlabs/ssv-dkg/README.md

 --privKey ./encrypted_private_key.json # path to ssv operator`s private key
 --port 3030 # port for listening messages
---password: ./password # path to password file to decrypt the key --storeShare # store created bls key share to a file for later reuse if needed
+--password: ./password # path to password file to decrypt the key --storeShare # store the bls key share created during DKG ceremony to a file for later reuse if needed
 ```

-Its also possible to use yaml configuration file `./config/operator.yaml` for parameters. `dkgcli` will be looking for the config file at `./config/` folder.
+It is also possible to use YAML configuration file for parameters:

 Example: